oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

   	![](images/compartment-ocid.png "compartment-ocid")

-6. In the next step, the setup will create an authentication token for your tenancy so that docker can log in to the Oracle Cloud Infrastructure Registry.
-If there is no room for a new Auth Token, the setup will ask you to remove an Auth Token then hit enter when you are ready.
+6. In the next step, the setup will create an authentication token for your tenancy so that Docker can log in to the Oracle Cloud Infrastructure Registry.
+If there is no room for a new Auth Token, the setup will ask you to remove an existing one and then hit enter when you are ready.

 	![](images/navigate-user-ocid.png "navigate-user-ocid")